Merkel in quarantine after doctor tests positive for virus - KVIA

 BERLIN (AP) — German Chancellor Angela Merkel has gone into quarantine after being informed that a doctor who administered a vaccine to her has tested positive for the new coronavirus.

-Merkel’s spokesman said the German chancellor, who is 65, was informed about the doctor’s test shortly after holding a news conference Sunday announcing new measures to curb the spread of the virus.
+Merkel, 65, was informed about the doctor’s test shortly after holding a news conference Sunday announcing new measures to curb the spread of the virus, her spokesman Steffen Seibert said.

-Her spokesman, Steffen Seibert, said Merkel had received a precautionary vaccine Friday against pneumococcal infection.
+He said that Merkel had received a precautionary vaccine Friday against pneumococcal infection.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 About 93,800 people have recovered, mostly in China.